-The Galaxy Note 8 includes a new voice assistant called Bixby.
-This is like Siri, Alexa, or the Google Assistant, only different.
+Galaxy Note 8 includes a voice assistant known as Bixby.
+Similar to Siri, Alexa, or the Google Assistant, only different.
 Samsung claims Bixby learns from us as we use it, and developers can use and take advantage of Bixby too.
 As a result, we could see some neat Bixby features later down the road.

 Here are 175 Bixby Voice commands that you can use to control your Galaxy Note 8 with just your voice.
 It does a lot more than the Google Assistant if you ask right, so try it today.